cloudogu/k8s-ces-setup/docs/development/developers_guide_en.md

 The command `make help` prints all available targets and their descriptions on the command line.

-For the Makefiles to work with respect to the cluster, the root path of the development environment must be entered in the Makefiles under the environment variable `K8S_CLUSTER_ROOT`.

 ## Debugging

 It is possible to interact with a cluster-deployed setup: